afraelizondo/Diabetes_MachineLearning/README.md

 <img width="308" alt="Screen Shot 2023-03-08 at 10 24 08 AM" src="https://user-images.githubusercontent.com/113856917/223770919-9fcca89d-ab38-4e8e-b599-a04c0192adc0.png">

-The following are the corresponding values for each attribute
+The following are the corresponding values for each attribute;

 → **Mother’s and Father’s qualifications**